takahirox/tiny-web-metaverse/README.md

 VR/AR, and real-time network processing.

-Many people are interested in developing multiplayer virtual 3D space web apps that could be used to create applications that realize new forms of human interaction, such as open online games and virtual events.
+Many people are interested in developing multiplayer virtual 3D space web apps that could realize new forms of human interaction, such as open online games and virtual events.

 However, developing them can be surprisingly laborious.
 You need to develop both the client and the server, and you need knowledge of hosting and Web APIs.